cardano-foundation/developer-portal/docs/get-started/technical-concepts.md

 To get the most out of the Cardano Developer Portal, you should have programming experience and a basic understanding of blockchain concepts such as [addresses](#addresses), [transactions](#transactions), [key derivation](#key-derivation), [networking](#networking) and [UTxO](#unspent-transaction-output-utxo).

 ## Addresses
 Cardano Addresses are used as destinations to send ada on the blockchain.
-We break them down into their component parts and show how they're created.
+We break them down into their parts and show how they're created.
 <iframe width="100%" height="325" src="https://www.youtube.com/embed/NjPf_b9UQNs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture fullscreen"></iframe>

 ## Transactions
 Learn what is inside the guts of a Cardano transaction.
-We show how unsigned and signed transaction look like and we cover how signing works.
+We show how unsigned and signed transactions look like, and we cover how signing works.
 <iframe width="100%" height="325" src="https://www.youtube.com/embed/OSNf1MgAbII" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture fullscreen"></iframe>

 ## Unspent Transaction Output (UTxO)